The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Results

 Interestingly, the maximum energy input rate from AGN is lower for the MQ progenitors than for the brightest classes of DSFGs, at the time at which the populations become quiescent.
 This might suggest that weaker AGN feedback is required to quench star formation in MQs, but it is important to consider that the impact of this energy release on the host galaxy depends on its mass.
 In this context, even when presenting weaker AGN feedback, the energy input from overmassive SMBHs relative to the galaxy's gas mass may suppress the gas cooling more rapidly.
-To explore this, we present in Figure \ref{fig:Mbh-Mstar} the redshift evolution of the SMBH-to-stellar mass ratio ($M_{\rm BH}/M_{\star}$) for progenitors of MQs and DSFGs at $z = 3.4$, 4.3, and 5.5.

-The most remarkable trend in Figure \ref{fig:Mbh-Mstar} is that high-redshift MQ progenitors host more massive SMBHs relative to their stellar content, exhibiting higher $M_{\rm BH}/M_{\star}$ ratios than the SMBHs of typical DSFGs across cosmic time, especially at higher redshifts.
+To explore this, we present in Figure \ref{fig:Mbh-Mstar} the redshift evolution of the SMBH-to-stellar mass ratio ($M_{\rm BH}/M_{\star}$) for progenitors of MQs and DSFGs at $z = 3.4$, 4.3, and 5.5.\\ The most remarkable trend in Figure \ref{fig:Mbh-Mstar} is that high-redshift MQ progenitors host more massive SMBHs relative to their stellar content, exhibiting higher $M_{\rm BH}/M_{\star}$ ratios than the SMBHs of typical DSFGs across cosmic time, especially at higher redshifts.
 In our model, SMBHs in MQs grow rapidly due to an early merger, resulting in overmassive SMBHs relative to their stellar mass.
-The AGN feedback associated with these SMBHs is therefore sufficiently energetic to quench the host galaxy efficiently.

-Another notable trend is that the $M_{\rm BH}/M_{\star}$ ratio correlates with the submillimetre flux density of DSFGs; bright DSFGs exhibit higher $M_{\rm BH}/M_{\star}$ ratios than faint DSFGs at any given redshift.
+The AGN feedback associated with these SMBHs is therefore sufficiently energetic to quench the host galaxy efficiently.\\ Another notable trend is that the $M_{\rm BH}/M_{\star}$ ratio correlates with the submillimetre flux density of DSFGs; bright DSFGs exhibit higher $M_{\rm BH}/M_{\star}$ ratios than faint DSFGs at any given redshift.
 However, at the time of quenching (indicated by crosses in Figure \ref{fig:Mbh-Mstar}), DSFGs show similar $M_{\rm BH}/M_{\star}$ ratios, with faint DSFGs having slightly lower values.
 Comparing the evolution of the $M_{\rm BH}/M_{\star}$ ratio across the different populations, DSFGs exhibit a more pronounced increase from high to low redshift than MQ progenitors, whose evolution proceeds at a significantly slower rate following very early black hole mass growth before quenching.
-This, combined with the results from Figure \ref{fig:m_channels}, which show that galaxies increase their stellar mass mainly through accretion in (dry) mergers after quenching, suggests that such events play a more important role in growing SMBHs for galaxies that quench later.
+This, combined with the results from Figure \ref{fig:m_channels}, which show that galaxies increase their stellar mass mainly through accretion in (dry) mergers after quenching, suggests that such events play a more important role in growing SMBHs for galaxies that quench later.\\